Worried about losing your home?

 Help for the homeless and those threatened with homelessness

-For help with homelessness or the risk of homelesness please contact Housing Options
+For help with homelessness or the risk of homelessness please contact Housing Options.

 We will try and prevent or relieve your homelessness whenever we can by assisting you to remain in your current property or to find suitable, alternative accommodation in the private sector or through Homes 4Wiltshire choice based lettings scheme.
 If you are homeless or threatened with homelessness within 56 days, and are eligible for assistance, Wiltshire Council will have a duty to prevent or relieve your homelessness.

 If you are eligible we assess your housing needs and agree a personal housing plan with you.
 This could include steps that you are required to take and that we will take, to prevent or relieve your homelessness.
 The Council does not have a duty to house every homeless person, but it does have a duty to provide a prevention and relief duty to every eligible customer who is homeless or threatened with homelessness within 56 days.

 You are eligible for assistance if you are a British citizen, an EEA worker who has worked legally in the UK for 3 months or more and the work is genuine and effective, or have an entitlement to public funds.

 You are considered to be homeless or threatened with homelessness if:

 - You have nowhere to live or may lose your home within 56 days